 Whole grains are low in fat and are easy for your body to break down.
-Pair them with a bit of tuna, turkey or peanut butter and you will get the nutrients that you need throughout the night.
+Pair them with a bit of tuna, turkey, or peanut butter and you will get the nutrients that you need throughout the night.

 Like all of the recommendations before, keep it light.
 Pair a small amount of protein with some crackers or rice, or make a peanut butter and banana sandwich.
-If dairy is your thing, light yogurt, string cheese or cream cheeses are great snacks for your nighttime nosh.
+If dairy is your thing, light yogurt, string cheese, or cream cheeses are great snacks for your nighttime nosh.

 What to Avoid Before Bed

 While some snacks are awesome to help you fall asleep, others can be detrimental to dozing off.
 If you load up on food at night, you’ll get tons of energy.
-Worse, your digestive track slows down closer to bed, so you might encounter a stomachache after a big feast.
+Worse, your digestive tract slows down closer to bed, so you might encounter a stomachache after a big feast.

-Spicy and high-fat foods are more likely to cause indigestion, so avoid them for late night snacks.
+Spicy and high-fat foods are more likely to cause indigestion, so avoid them for late-night snacks.
 Sugary foods are also best avoided, as they can spike your energy levels.

-Any alcohol or caffeine is definitely bad idea.
+Any alcohol or caffeine is definitely a bad idea.
 Alcohol may make you sleepy, but your quality of sleep will be lighter and worse than without it.
 Cut out coffee at least a few hours before you go to bed.
 Caffeine can last in your system for six hours, which also greatly impacts your ability to sleep.

 How to Eat Successfully Before Bed

 Besides eating the right foods, snacking at night needs to be done correctly.
 Make sure that you’re not eating as you slip into bed.
 This will tell your brain to associate your bed with eating instead of sleeping.
 If you’re going to snack, do it at least 20 minutes before shutting your eyes.
-This will let your digestive system start its work, but will minimize the risk of gerd or acid reflux flaring up.
+This will let your digestive system start its work, but will minimize the risk of GERD or acid reflux flaring up.

-The key to night snacking is keeping it light.
+The key to night-snacking is keeping it light.
 Remember this is a snack.
 Not a meal.
-We’ve all been guilty of sneaking a late night snack, but eating the right thing before going to bed can turn midnight binges into pleasant rituals.
+We’ve all been guilty of sneaking a late-night snack, but eating the right thing before going to bed can turn midnight binges into pleasant rituals.